 The discussion on corporate social responsibility has also become more relevant in the area of development policy and development cooperation.
-Increasingly, many donors, including Austria, have a programmatic focus on economic development, in particular Private Sector Development.
-At the same time they have committed themselves to a human rights based approach to development.
-In order to achieve policy coherence for development, the (further) development and targeted application of specific instruments, such as human rights impact assessments, which provide for the systematic assessment of the impact of development projects, are needed.
+Increasingly, many donors, including Austria, have a programmatic focus on economic development, in particular Private Sector Development (PSD).
+At the same time, they have committed themselves to a human rights-based approach to development.
+In order to achieve policy coherence for development, the (further) development and targeted application of specific instruments, such as human rights impact assessments, due diligence requirements for lead firms in GVCs, amongst others are needed.

 With regards to this subject area, ÖFSE focuses on the following aspects:

-- What instruments are needed to ensure socially responsible business conduct in developing countries?
-What potential in particular do human rights impact assessments have?
+- What instruments are needed to ensure socially responsible business conduct in Global South countries?
+What potential in particular do instruments such as e.g. human rights impact assessments have?

 - How can donor countries such as Austria ensure responsible management of their businesses in terms of development policy as well as, in the sense of policy coherence for development, in related fields such as export promotion policy?